 The Industries Being Transformed by AI

-AI is undoubtedly changing the way we work, travel and do business in the 21st century.
+AI changes how we work and do business in the 21st century, and there are industries being transformed by AI.
 PwC has estimated that AI could add as much as $15.7 trillion to the global economy by 2030.
-The expertise of British AI companies, some of the world’s most innovative, will contribute greatly to this increase in global economic growth and productivity.
+The expertise of British AI companies will contribute greatly to this increase in global economic growth and productivity.

-Autonomous vehicles have potential to save time, limit energy consumption, and dramatically reduce the more than 1.25 million deaths that are attributed to road traffic accidents each year.
-A large proportion of crashes are caused by human error, the UK’s self driving startups could save hundreds of thousands of lives each year.
+Autonomous vehicles save time, limit energy consumption, and reduce more than 1.25 million deaths from road traffic accidents yearly.
+A large proportion of crashes are caused by human error.
+Furthermore, the UK’s self-driving startups could save hundreds of thousands of lives each year.

-Oxbotica is the maker of Selenium, an AI-powered software system that once installed enables various vehicles, not just cars, to understand their immediate environment and navigate it safely.
-The firm is collaborating with a manufacturer to put self-driving cars on UK roads by the end of 2018, and its vision sensors have already been used in NASA’s Mars rover.
+Oxbotica is the maker of Selenium, an AI-powered software system that enables various vehicles to understand their immediate environment and navigate it safely.
+Moreover, the firm is collaborating with a manufacturer to put self-driving cars on UK roads by the end of 2018.
+Its vision sensors have already been used in NASA’s Mars rover.

-AI is taking bioscience to the next level by empowering researchers to conduct experiments more efficiently and helping them find patterns they never knew existed.
-With these tools at their disposal, scientists have a better chance of making breakthrough discoveries that can expand life expectancies, reduce human suffering, and create a better quality of life globally.
+AI is taking bioscience to the next level by empowering researchers to conduct experiments more efficiently and find patterns they never knew existed.
+Thus, with these tools at their disposal, scientists have a better chance of making breakthrough discoveries that can expand life expectancies, reduce human suffering, and create a better quality of life globally.

 British-born BenevolentAI, which has a valuation of $1.8 billion, is the largest private AI company in Europe.
-It uses data science to predict which chemical compounds will be able to cure a certain symptom or disease, accelerating the process by which life-altering drugs can be developed.
+It uses data science to predict which chemical compounds will be able to cure a certain symptom or disease.
+This accelerates the process by which life-altering drugs can be developed.

-The company is currently running a major clinical trial in the US and the UK that aims to determine whether a molecule identified by BenevolentAI will be able to reduce the excess sleepiness that plagues Parkinson’s disease patients.
+The company is running a clinical trial in the US and the UK that determines whether a molecule identified by BenevolentAI will be able to reduce the excess sleepiness that plagues Parkinson’s disease patients.

-With every single online ad, artificial intelligence algorithms help brands learn a little bit more about what is actually relevant to their customers.
+With every single online ad, artificial intelligence algorithms help brands learn more about what is relevant to their customers.
 This allows savvy marketers to stand out in a crowded advertising landscape.

-Based in London, home to 42 of the UK’s leading 100 tech companies, LoopMe helps brands like Microsoft and Disney run more effective mobile video advertising campaigns.
-The company’s AI tools analyze customer data to determine which online users are most likely to purchase a company’s products or visit one of its stores.
-Thanks to machine learning, LoopMe algorithms get smarter as they go, allowing the firm to optimize its clients’ campaigns in real time.
+LoopMe helps brands like Microsoft and Disney run more effective mobile video advertising campaigns.
+The company’s AI tools analyze customer data to determine which users will purchase a company’s products.
+Thanks to machine learning, LoopMe algorithms get smarter, allowing the firm to optimize its clients’ campaigns in real-time.

-“From creative execution to delivery, AI is, and has, changed the way the advertising industry operates,” says LoopMe CEO and cofounder Stephen Upstone.
+“From creative execution to delivery, AI is, and has, changed how the advertising industry operates,” says LoopMe CEO and cofounder Stephen Upstone.
 “By consuming vast amounts of data, AI can see patterns and make decisions far beyond human comprehension.”

-Most modern companies have access to large quantities of online data, but many of them lack the necessary tools to unlock the value this information can deliver.
+Interestingly, modern companies have access to large quantities of online data but lack the tools to unlock the value of this information.
 AI can help uncover data insights that allow them to manage their resources more efficiently and better serve their customers.

 DigitalGenius automates portions of the customer-service process by using neural networking to predict useful answers to customer queries.
 If DigitalGenius surfaces an acceptable response to a consumer’s chat message, the customer service rep can answer the question in a single click.
 This technology helped the American test prep company Magoosh reduce its queue of customer requests by half.

-“As knowledge and expertise in AI evolves,” says DigitalGenius cofounder and president Mikhail Naumov, “we see this technology capturing more and more value by automating more repetitive parts of the agent workflow and enabling them to only focus on the human added-value elements of the business, such as personalization, humor, and complex queries.”
+“As knowledge and expertise in AI evolves,” says DigitalGenius cofounder and president Mikhail Naumov.
+“We see this technology capturing more and more value by automating more repetitive parts of the agent workflow and enabling them to only focus on the human added-value elements of the business, such as personalization, humour, and complex queries.”

 AI is also being used across the educational landscape to develop new tactics for helping people learn.

 Synap is an online platform that allows students to create and share multiple-choice quizzes to help each other study.
 The company fuses predictive algorithms with the latest neuroscience research to build personalized learning plans for each student.
-The result is a program capable of delivering the right question at the exact moment the student is most likely to remember it.
-It’s no wonder that one in four UK medical students used the app in 2016.
+The result is a program capable of delivering the right question when the student is most likely to remember it.
+No wonder one in four UK medical students used the app in 2016.

-Financial institutions are using AI to make better recommendations to customers and more thoughtful decisions company-wide.
+Financial institutions use AI to make better customer recommendations and more thoughtful decisions company-wide.

 Kami, a chatbot company focused on banking and financial services firms, uses AI to mimic human logical reasoning skills.
-Its technology analyzes chat conversations to understand the unique circumstances and personal preferences of each customer, illuminating purchase mentality, bias, and other subtleties that lie beneath the surface.
-This allows financial firms to deliver personalized advice, as well as to discover useful insights about their customer base.
-For example, a bank could use such learnings to make sure its next marketing campaign reaches similar consumers.
+Its technology analyzes chat conversations to understand each customer’s unique circumstances and personal preferences.
+This illuminates purchase mentality, bias, and other subtleties beneath the surface.
+Financial firms can deliver personalized advice and discover useful insights about their customer base.
+For example, a bank could use such learnings to ensure its next marketing campaign reaches similar consumers.

 One of the biggest strengths of the UK tech sector is its ability to use the tools of one industry to make major advancements in another.
-In the gaming world, AI is transforming what was once a recreational hobby into a valuable tool for employers, scientists, and high-level government figures.
+In gaming, AI transforms a recreational hobby into a valuable tool for employers, scientists, and high-level government figures.

-Babylon Health has developed an AI chat app – GP at hand – for the UK’s National Health Service (NHS) that people can use as a first point of contact when they don’t feel well.
+Babylon Health has developed an AI chat app – GP at hand – for the UK’s National Health Service (NHS) that people can use as the first point of contact when they don’t feel well.
 The app answers patients’ questions about their symptoms 24/7, providing free, instant medical advice on what to do next.
 There is also the option to book a video consultation and speak with a physician if required.
-If the diagnosis calls only for over-the-counter medications, the app is able to save the patient from an unnecessary trip to the doctor.
+Furthermore, if the diagnosis calls only for over-the-counter medications, the app can save the patient from an unnecessary trip to the doctor.

 Internet of Things

 NquiringMinds is a “smart cities” startup that uses sensors and data science to make recommendations about how urban areas can operate more efficiently.
-As an example, an analysis of traffic data observed by an internet-connected lamppost could help cities reduce congestion and air pollution.
+For example, analysing traffic data observed by an internet-connected lamppost could help cities reduce congestion and air pollution.